-achments aft constitution plus annexes 5 and 6 relating to the Council of Governors , Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: П To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways $\boxtimes$ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: П There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities $\boxtimes$ There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: П 1.
+Draft constitution plus annexes 5 and 6 relating to the Council of Governors

+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways $\square$ To be efficient and productive in delivering our commitments and to continually improve Pick Implications Risk Implications This paper supports the mitigation of the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
 The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay $\boxtimes$ 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers 5.
+Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers $\square$ 5.
 The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-Yes $\boxtimes$ No Key issues from the assessment:
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources. $\boxtimes$ 7.
+The NHS is accountable to the public, communities and patients that it serves.
+Equality Impact Assessment Line on Equality impact Account have corried out?
+Has an Equality Impact Assessment been carried out?
+Yes $\square$ No Key issues from the assessment:

 Document Title: Quality Account Report Author(s): Steve Lennox Lead Director: Steve Lennox Contact Details: Stephen.lennox@lond-amb.nhs.uk Why is this coming to the Trust Board?
-For discussion This paper has been previously presented to: □ Strategy Review and Planning Committee □ Senior Management Group ✓ Quality Committee □ Audit Committee □ Clinical Quality Safety and Effectiveness Committee □ Risk Compliance and Assurance Group □ Learning from Experience Group □ Other Recommendation for the Trust Board: To approve the Quality Account Executive Summary: meeting.
-The assurance process ol incorporate their comments within ity Account.
-A draft was presented at the May Board bligates us to share a draft report with stakeholders and the final version that is published on NHS Choices web of State.
-These comments are included in the final The Quality Account was presented circulation to stakeholders. d to the April Quality committee for approval prior to Versions of outles Truck Description annelity uniquities for 2014 2042 Montel books.
-First of Life, Appropriate Care Pathways ar e quality priorities for 2011-2012.
-Mental health, End of and the Quality dashboard.
+For discussion This paper has been previously Strategy Review and Planning Committee presented to: Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: To approve the Quality Account Even eventimes Occurrence and

+Executive Summary:

+This is the final version of the Quality Account.
+A draft was presented at the May Board meeting.
+The assurance process obligates us to share a draft report with stakeholders and incorporate their comments within the final version that is published on NHS Choices web site and submitted to the Secretary of State.
+These comments are included in the final version.

+The Quality Account was presented to the April Quality committee for approval prior to circulation to stakeholders.

+Key issues for the Trust Board: The quality priorities for 2011-2012.
+Mental health, End of Life, Appropriate Care Pathways and the Quality dashboard.

 Attachments The Report